 Executive Committee

 Terms and Conditions of Employment Committee

-Advocacy Committee

-Professional Development Committee
+Nominating Committee

 Standing Committee members shall be elected by the general membership.

 The Terms and Conditions of Employment Committee shall comprise a minimum of three (3) and a maximum of six (6) APA members.
 The Committee will be responsible for representing the collective interests of APA members with respect to salaries, benefits and working conditions.
 At least one member of TCEC shall be an academic administrator, at least one shall be from extension services, and at least one shall be from a service department.

-The Advocacy Committee shall consist of a minimum of three (3) and a maximum of six (6) APA members.
-The Committee will be responsible for developing and administering policies and procedures to ensure that the interests of individual APA members are fairly represented in matters requiring conflict resolution.
+The nominating committee shall be responsible for identification of APA members who are willing to fill positions on various committees within the institution as needed and in a timely fashion.

 ARTICLE VII.
 TRU COMMITTEE REPRESENTATION